Leader: Michael Pratt

 Michael Pratt, Shirley Hart, Margaret Friedli, Kumiko Suzuki, Catherine Else, Rogo Owens, Trevor Giblin, Diane Lancaster, Malcolm Reed, Regina Haertsch, Steven Sim, David Cunningham, Margaret Tung, Chris Paine, Colin Helmstedt, Julia Stevenson, Joe Van Der Velden, Gary Sheekey, Sue Crosby, Misako Sugiyama, Stephanie Miller, John Hungerford, prospectives Leisha Hay, Helge Sangkuhl, guest Mimi Phu.

 Inner Southern suburban Surprising Views, Greenways, Reserves, Bush: Banksia-Arncliffe highlights-Bardwell Crk Green - Prime Ministers walk.
 From North Bexley-Twin Valley Bush Track to Tempe.
 Optional extension for coffee at Wolli Creek.
 Stepped climbs.
 Uneven surfaces.
 Bat colony.
 Historic cottages.
 Map: UBD

 It must have been a chilly start at Chippendale as one friend emerged from the train wrapped up like an Eskimo stepping from her igloo.
 Our early arrivals watched each incoming train to see who would be joining us this day.
 This Leader published transport details and did not request participants to “ring”.
-Any member might come or change their minds without commitment and 24 brave souls did just that on this crisp bright morning.
+Any member might come or change their minds without commitment and 24 brave souls did just that to join me on this crisp bright morning.

 Our route took us up and down and up along the Arn Cliff between Banksia and Arncliffe visiting several viewpoints offering extensive views north to Chatswood, south to Hurstville and beyond to The Shire, east to The Bay and Kurnell, over airport runways, to city and back to Bondi Junction.
 After some 90 minutes we descended to enter the Bardwell Creek Valley and walk upstream through the golf course and reserve, where a golfing member in our party assisted Mike in interpreting movements of blokes driving buggies in frantic pursuit of their balls.
 A chance encounter with the Chairman of The Bardwell Valley Golf Club provided welcome access to toilets - gratis.
 The new swimming pool further along required a $2.50 entry fee to use theirs.